Factbox - Reviews for films in main competition at Cannes 2013

 - LA GRANDE BELLEZZA (The Great Beauty) by Paolo Sorrentino, Italy

 Stars: Toni Servillo, Carlo Verdone, Sabrina Ferilli.
-Synopsis: A successful journalist questions the meaning of his existence amid the high life in Rome.
+Synopsis: A successful journalist flits between culture and the high life in Rome.

 - ONLY GOD FORGIVES by Nicolas Winding Refn, Denmark

 Stars: Ryan Gosling, Kristin Scott Thomas.
-Synopsis: A drug-smuggler in Bangkok’s underworld is compelled by his mother to find and kill the people behind his brother’s murder.
+Synopsis: A drug-smuggler in Bangkok’s underworld has his life further complicated when his mother compels him to find and kill the people behind his brother’s recent death.

 Stars: Souleymane Deme, Anais Morory, Cyril Guei.
-Synopsis: Grigris dreams of being a dancer despite a partly crippled leg but run into trouble with a gasoline smuggling ring.
+Synopsis: Grisgris dreams of being a dancer despite a paralysed leg but when his uncle falls ill he joins a gang to save him.

 - NEBRASKA by Alexander Payne, USA